wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.6.4.3 =
+* Address issue where blank line items might appear in your feed.

 = 2.6.4.2 =
 * Address issue with Posted Date not displaying if Show Posted By was not checked.